jdsherrington/dotcom/src/pages/blog/post-1.md

 layout: ../../layouts/BlogPostLayout.astro
 title: "My First Blog Post"
 date: 2024-09-01
-description: "This is the first post of my new Astro blog."
+description: "This is the first post of my new Astro blog.
+This text is a test to see if the text gets cut off at a certain point, or if it breaks the bounds of the cards.
+Let's find out!"
 author: "Jordan Sherrington"
 imagePath: "/src/assets/blog/posts/blogpost1.jpg"
-imageAlt: "The Astro logo on a dark background with a pink glow."
+imageAlt: "The first blog post"
 tags: ["astro", "blogging", "learning in public", "test tag", "123"]
 accentColor: "#9c8146"
 ---